 Test – Pharaoh A New Era: the famous city-builder dusted off

-Twenty-four years after the release of the cult Pharaoh, Dotemu offers us a revised and improved version of the city-builder.
+Twenty-four years following the release of the cult Pharaoh, Dotemu offers us a revised and improved version of the city-builder.
 Embalmed like a pharaoh and restored, is the title still playable so many years later?
 Yes and no.

 Rare are the management games to immerse us in the middle of ancient Egypt.
 In 1999, the Sierra Entertainment teams, whose hour of glory was in the 1980s with titles like Leisure Suit Larry or the King’s Quest, took the bet with Pharaoh.
 A city-builder whose history dates back several millennia before our era.
 Upon its release, the title was a real hit, hailed for its pretty graphics and smooth gameplay.